-WHEREAS visitors to Colorado in 2015 spent more than $19.1 billion on goods and services, including retail sales, lodging, dining, recreation, and transportation, supporting 1 in ten jobs, or approx. 160,000, direct jobs for residents of Colorado with an annual payroll in excess of $2billion dollars, and generated $1.13 billion in state and local tax receipts, and
+WHEREAS nearly 87 million visitors to Colorado in in recent years spent more than $21.9 billion on goods and services, including retail sales, lodging, dining, recreation and transportation, creating approximately 161,000 direct jobs for residents of Colorado, and generated $ $1.43billion in state and local tax receipts, and

 WHEREAS between the years 1993-1999, the time period when Colorado spent no money on tourism promotion, Colorado lost 30% of the national tourism market share representing a loss of $2 billion in annual direct spending, and